A woman uses her digital wallet to make a purchase at a clothing boutique.

 In contrast to a bank overdraft, with credit cards you're spending credit, not cash.
 Your card issuer specifies a credit limit and will decline transactions that would put you over that limit.

-Some of the best credit cards will let you go over your credit limit if you opt-in and agree to applicable fees (like an over-the-limit fee).
-In fact, cards like Discover may allow you to go over your limit without paying an over-limit fee.
-It’s important to note that while you may be able to go over your limit, the best practice is to avoid doing so.
-It may be a signal to creditors that you are having difficulty managing your finances.
+Some of the best credit cards will let you go over your credit limit if you opt-in and agree to applicable fees.
+In fact, cards like Discover may allow you to go over your limit without paying an over-the-limit fee.

-According to federal law , your card issuer can’t charge an over-the-limit fee if you go over your limit only due to interest charges.
+According to federal law, your card issuer can’t charge an over-the-limit fee if you go over your limit only due to interest charges.

-If you opt in to pay over-the-limit charges, your card issuer may have strict policies about these transactions.
+If you opt-in to pay over-the-limit charges, your card issuer may have strict policies about these transactions.
 As an example, they may require you to pay back the over-limit amount immediately.
 They may also decline further transactions on a card that’s at or over the credit limit.

 How exceeding your credit limit affects your credit score